Legal Information for International Students

 While it may legal to use marijuana in several other states, it is illegal to use or possess marijuana in Pennsylvania.
-If you are charged and convicted of possessing or smoking marijuana, your visa might be revoked and you would need to reapply for a new visa, which could take up to six months to accomplish.
+If you are charged and convicted of possessing or smoking marijuana, your visa is likely to be revoked and you would need to reapply for a new visa, which could take up to six months to accomplish.

 When you are looking for a place to live, remember that when you sign a lease, it is a legal contract.
 You should never sign a lease for more than one apartment at the same time.
 If you do, you may end up having to pay rent on both apartments.

 When you move into your new home, always take pictures of everything and write a list of all damages that exist when you moved in.
 Most landlords will give you a form to note all of the pre-existing damages.
 If your landlord does not provide one for you, you can create your own.
 There is no official form.
 Write down any marks on the walls, broken blinds, stains on the carpet, problems with the appliances, etc. If you do not document the condition of the apartment when you move in, you may be charged for pre-existing damages when you move out.
 Move-in day is your best opportunity to protect yourself from losing money on your security deposit.
 Most landlords will give you 72 hours to turn in the move-in checklist after you take possession of the apartment.
 Even if it takes you an extra day or two to complete the list, you should still turn in the checklist.

 If you are leaving State College over the winter break, set the heat high enough to keep the pipes in the walls and floors from freezing.
 Never turn the heat off completely.
 Every year a few students turn off the heat completely to save a little money while they are gone, only to end up owing their landlord over $10,000 in damages from broken water pipes.